-Need some guidance on servicing or repairing your modern or vintage tractor?
-Read through our technical articles from contributors, in house staff and engineering experts:
+Need some guidance on servicing or repairing your modern, antique or vintage tractor?
+Read through our technical articles from contributors, in house staff and engineering experts.

 Andrew grew up on a dairy farm and completed his first tractor engine rebuild around 50 years ago.
 With a degree in engineering Andrew, now retired, has time to pursue his interest in tractor restoration.
 Currently restoring IH tractors ’61 B275, ’67 B434 - Andrew has contributed to the International B Series Tractors Group and a number of instructional files to the International Harvester Club of Great Britain.

 Lewis is a young, enthusiastic restorer – at the age of 14, without any knowledge but a passion to learn, Lewis purchased a seized, solid, Ferguson TEA 1948 from a local dealer and began his first restoration.
 With help from his Grandad, uncle and lots of other friends the TEA was bought back to life and a year later came 3rd place in it’s first show.

 Ross is our product guru.
 Ross oversees product development, agricultural shows, and technical information about our range.
 When he’s not working with agricultural parts you might find him at a Ploughing Match – agriculture runs deep through his veins.

 Restoring a vintage or antique tractor is not a task to be undertaken by the faint of heart.
 It's a labour of love and can take time, effort and deep pockets.

 According to Parrett Farm Equipment - specialist in vintage and antique tractor restoration, the process should look like this:

 2. Take off sheet metal and disassemble other parts